chriskonings/do-more/README.md

-# Find & share hidden gems in cities
+# Find things to do from people like you

 I was googling too much trying to find places to go when I travelled, review sites and "top X" articles just weren't cutting it for me, so I decided to build an app for people to collect, share and discover places from other people that had been there.